crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/widgets/DatatypeWidget.rst

 .. java:method:: public void setVisibility(int value)
    :outertype: DatatypeWidget

-   toggles the visibility of this widget.
+   set the visibility of this widget.

    :param value: the new visibility